-Few flavorings rival garlic.
-It’s pungent, exotic, powerful and scrumptious.
-Fabled uses of the stuff also include the warding off of vampires and the cure for what ails you.
-Historically, many serfs were forced to grow it as the King demanded it for taxes.
+Few flavors rival garlic’s.
+It’s pungent, exotic, powerful, and scrumptious.
+Garlic has also been thought to ward off of vampires and used as a cure-all for what ails you.
+Historically, many serfs were forced to grow it, as the king demanded it for taxes.
 Garlic has been a mainstay of most households for a long, long time.

 Garlic is actually a highly unusual garden vegetable.
 Most of the things that we plant have a “season.”
 We plant them in the spring and we harvest them in the summer or fall.
 Garlic never stops growing.
 When it is in the ground, it is moving and changing.
 That’s why we have to harvest it in July—when it still has some protective layers of skin—and keep it dry until we go to use it or to plant it again in the fall.